dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/multimedia--animations--and-motion.md

 - Captions are distinct from subtitles, as they also include descriptions of sounds, whereas subtitles are mainly for translating languages
 - Captions are useful not only for people who are deaf or hard of hearing, but also for SEO, second language learners, and situations where the sound is turned off
-- Auto-captioning is promising, but not enough on its own to provide good captions–human review is required
+- Auto-captioning is promising, but not enough on its own to provide good captions—human review is required
 - Closed captions are toggle-able and added as separate text files, whereas open captions are always on and “burned in” to videos
 - Prerecorded video needs to have synchronized captions
 - [WebVTT](https://w3c.github.io/webvtt/) is the most flexible captioning format, and should always be included among other file format options for captions